tdeenes/HGS-CVRP/README.md

   -bks          Sets an optional path to a BKS in CVRPLib format.
 This file will be overwritten in case of improvement -seed         Sets a fixed seed.
 Defaults to 0
   -veh          Sets a prescribed fleet size.
 Otherwise a reasonable UB on the fleet size is calculated
+	-pop          Sets an optional path to a file which stores the feasible individuals of a population
 ```

 If you wish to solve instances that include duration constraints, please activate the following line of code: https://github.com/vidalt/HGS-CVRP/blob/main/Program/LocalSearch.h#L149